Policies

 ## Creating a New Policy in Your Organization

-There are four policy types you can create:
+There are five policy types you can create:

 * [Compromised Actions Policy](#compromised-actions-policy) - Block the use of compromised Actions